PikachuPenial/Titanmod/PATCHNOTES.md

 **>BALANCE**

 **>QOL & BUG FIXES**
-- Server tickrate is now 60hz (previously 30hz) (will monitor server performance to see if this works smoothly)
+- Official Servers now run on 60hz again (previously 30hz) (will monitor server performance to see if this runs smoothly)

 - Heavy optimization for many movement related functions